Back to All Events

 Prices

-Including 12 days of teaching accomodation and organic food from the land and surrounding small farms
+10 days of teaching accommodation and organic food from the land and surrounding small farms

 £987 Concession price